 Capillary malformations (port-wine stains; n = 9) needed a series of treatments.
 It was taken care not to overlap laser shots to avoid pigmentary changes and ulcerations.
 The time interval between laser sessions was ≥2 weeks.
 The aim was a significant bleaching effect.
 However, the complete disappearance of these lesions is impossible.
 Again, no scars were observed.
 Extra facial lesions in adults did not need anesthesia in most cases.

 Facial telangiectasias and couperose can also be treated with the 980 nm diode laser.
 Nasal telangiectasias are particularly painful.
 The pulse duration should be at least three times shorter than pulse pause to avoid ulcerations.
 Couperose needs a series of treatments to obtain good results.
 This should be accompanied by sun protection and rosacea treatment with topical metronidazole.

 Spider leg veins not responding to sclerosing therapy may be treated by diode laser.
 The red spiders are responding better than the blue ones.
 Spider leg veins may develop again after a certain period of time.

 Keloids can be treated by laser during the phase of redness.
 Here, the target of laser therapy would be sprouting vessels.
-Diode laser can reduce the redness.
-There is no effect on width and height of keloids.
+The diode laser can reduce the redness.
+There is no effect on the width and height of keloids.
 For this purpose, the treatment has to be combined with ablative lasers and/or intralesional corticosteroids.
 No induction of further growth of keloids has been observed after exposure to diode laser.